 - Confirm the visit with the site the day before to be sure all is set.

 - Be punctual to the actual visit and be mindful of the time of the persons you are meeting with.

-- Once the visit is over, send thank you notes to the site and/or speakers (preferably on RESULTS note cards).
+- Once the visit is over, send thank you notes to the site and/or speakers.
 Stress what you learned when you visited and how it will be helpful to your group as they work.
 Often these visits will provide you with greater motivation to take action, and the site will welcome knowing that.